Subscribe

 Unless your dorm is like a palace, the thought of cramming two beds, two desks, and two people with all of their stuff into one small room is mind-boggling.
 It makes one wonder how those with three people to a room survive (and you wondered why so many go home for the weekend).
 Outside of being a minimalist, your best solution is having a loft bed in your dorm room.

-Sure, you can go out and by an expensive loft bed set-up, or pick up a cheap metal frame from IKEA, but since it's summertime… how about a summer project?
+Sure, you can go out and by an expensive loft bed set-up, or pick up a cheap metal frame, but since it's summertime… how about a summer project?

 Building your own loft bed is a project that pays off twofold: it will save you money and will allow you to maximize the space of your dorm room.
 Elevating your bed allows you to place your desk under the loft, giving you more space to arrange your room.